TheRenegadeCoder/sample-programs-website/sources/programs/file-io/python/how-to-implement-the-solution.md

 As we can see, the loop performs some basic processing before we print the line out onto the screen.
 When we get a line from the file, we also get the newline.
-If we print it with the newline we print an extra empty line because print automatically adds a newline by default.
-To fix this problem we use rstrip() to strip away any newlines at the end of the line.
+If we print it with the newline we print an extra empty line because printÂ automatically adds a newline by default.
+To fix this problem we use rstrip()Â to strip away any newlines at the end of the line.
 This loop will end when we reach EOF (end of file).